burdiuz/js-dom-console/README.md

 Msg.error(new Error('Something bad happened'));
 ```
 All the styles in `console.css` file.
-> It does not dig into prototype chain and displays only own properties for object.
+> It does not dig into prototype chain and displays only own properties of the object.

+### Nesting

+By default DOMConsole parses objects 2 levels deep, then it will just get their
+String representations(which is [object Object] by default).
+To check or change
+maximum level, use functions `getMaxNesingDepth()` and `setMaxNesingDepth()` respectively.

+### CDN

 To use on platform like [jsfiddle.net](https://jsfiddle.net/), add these files:
 Using UNPKG: